eosnetworkfoundation/docs/docs/50_eos-evm/30_compatibility/20_json-rpc-compatibility.md

 title: JSON RPC Compatibility
 ---

-All the JSON-RPC calls are inherently supported thanks to the full functioning Geth Node.
+All the JSON-RPC calls are inherently supported thanks to the full functioning Silkworm Node.
 However, some methods are blocked in the current phase for the following reasons:

 * Some methods are deprecated or discontinued.
 * Some methods are designed for the local node scenario.
 They are not exposed to the public API, however you can access them when you deploy your own EOS EVM node.